-- For users requiring access to virtual media, the Dominion KX II device permissions must be set to allow access to the relevant ports, as well as virtual media access (VM Access port permission) for those ports.
-Port permissions are set at the group-level. - A USB connection must exist between the Dominion KX II device and the target server. - If you want to use PC-Share, Security Settings (on page 179) must also be enabled in the Security Settings page.
+- For users requiring access to virtual media, the device permissions must be set to allow access to the relevant ports, as well as virtual media access (VM Access port permission) for those ports.
+Port permissions are set at the group-level. - A USB connection must exist between the device and the target server. - If you want to use PC-Share, Security Settings must also be enabled in the Security Settings page.
 Optional - You must choose the correct USB profile for the KVM target server you are connecting to.